mojolicious/mojo/README.md

       testing framework, static file server, first class Unicode support and much more for you to discover.
-  * Very clean, portable and Object Oriented pure-Perl API without any hidden magic and no requirements besides Perl 5.10.1 (although 5.18+ is recommended, and optional CPAN modules will be used to provide advanced functionality if they are installed).
+  * Very clean, portable and Object Oriented pure-Perl API without any hidden magic and no requirements besides Perl 5.18.0 (versions as old as 5.10.1 can be used too, but may require additional CPAN modules to be installed)
   * Full stack HTTP and WebSocket client/server implementation with IPv6, TLS, SNI, IDNA, HTTP/SOCKS5 proxy, Comet (long polling), keep-alive, connection pooling, timeout, cookie, multipart, and gzip compression support.